The moment you get diagnosed with diabetes you think: “How did this happen?”

 These are just a few of the parameters that Functional Medicine look at to help diabetics get well.
 Functional medicine is becoming the new alternative way to analyzing diabetes and empowering patients to reverse this problem.

 Dr. Hilary Rutledge is a Functional Medicine Doctor located in Wilmington, North Carolina.
 She has helped many frustrated patients over the years who came to her with diabetes and blood sugar handling problems.
 In every case, she starts with asking what is the cause of this person’s diabetes.
-She then works tirelessly to come up with the answers and finally creates a game plan that is designed to empower the person to get better by fixing the cause of the problem.
-Dr. Rutledge offers a free 15-minute consultation with her either over the phone or in person, to answer any of your questions.
+She then works tirelessly to come up with the answers.
+And finally creates a game plan that is designed to empower the person to get better by fixing the cause of the problem.
+Dr. Rutledge offers a free 15-minute consultation with her over the phone, to answer any of your questions.
 Click here to schedule your free consultation.